Adrian-Samuel/Retail_Extractions/README.md

 # Retail_Extractions

-An experimental repository of Export Scripts for Lightspeed
+An experimental repository of Export Scripts for Lightspeed using Node.js